shu-on/battery-supplychain-system/readme/AndroidApplicationOverview.md

 Bring the NFC card and device closer together until they are recognized.

-Press the Read start button and wait until the next screen appears.
+Press the READ TAG button and wait until the next screen appears.

 <img src="./images/read-nfc.jpg" width="220px">

 ### Adding to the blockchain

-Once the read information is confirmed, press the Add button at the bottom.
+Once the read information is confirmed, press the ADD BLOCKCHAIN button at the bottom.

 <img src="./images/add-blockchain.png" width="220px">